byrd-laif/soilMakers/readme.md

 # *Soil Sisters ~ Ecological Movement And Enterprise*
 *A bio-**logical** movement, a 'symbiotic legacy venture' with Nature.
 A system that operates to deliver positive ecological impact and by that symbiotically profit, produce a surplus soil to soul.*

 *The Mother Tree; An archaic revival of Wo-Mans Gaian connection through honoring the feminine.
-Soil Sisters relate to Earth, Gaia as 'The Live And Dynamic Evolutionary Partner' in the shaping of the set, setting and the process, healing the soil to heal the soul.*
+Soil Sisters relate to Mother Earth, Gaia as 'The Live And Dynamic Co-evolutionary Partner' in the shaping of the set, setting and the process, healing the soil to heal the soul.*

 ## Environ-Mental Health ~ *The ethics of ecology;* Learning to live in the light of Nature.

 **The cultivation of a more attuned and responsive awareness of Wo-Mans ecological interconnections.
 Ones dream and the dream of the planet As One.**

-***Becoming a part of the circle of life; connecting with things that make living possible.*** Being attracted to all that is alive and vital, the human tendency to relate with life and natural processes - Is The Expression Of A Biological Need.
+***Connecting with things that make living possible.*** Being attracted to all that is alive and vital, the human tendency to relate with life and natural processes - Is The Expression Of A Biological Need.

 ### *Loss of biodiversity is catastrophic, impacts are symbiotic and happen within the physical body and Mother Earth, far into future generations.*